openstack/nova/doc/source/devref/policy_enforcement.rst

 The generic rule for all the improvement is keep V2 API back-compatible.
 Because V2 API may be deprecated after V2.1 parity with V2.
-This can reduce the risk we taked.
+This can reduce the risk we take.
 The improvement just for EC2 and V2.1 API.
 There isn't any user for V2.1, as it isn't ready yet.
 We have to do change for EC2 API.
 EC2 API won't be removed like v2 API.
 If we keep back-compatible for EC2 API also, the old compute api layer checks won't be removed forever.
 EC2 API is